rharmonson/rharmonson.github.io/pages/2017/cos7inst.md

 ## VM Template

-If using the Linux host created using the instructions above as a virtual machine (VM) template, I use the following process to prepare the VM.
+If using the CentOS host created using the instructions above as a virtual machine (VM) template, I use the following process to prepare the VM.

 1. Clean yum
 1. Clear machine-id